gcampidilli/buckler_research/README.md

 My research questions: <br>
 How are Mutator transposable elements (TEs) conserved across maize genotypes and across the andropogoneae clade?
 What is the impact of Mutator insertions on plant fitness? <br>

-For each of ~270 maize inbreds, as well as active transposon line BonnMu:
+For each of ~270 maize inbreds in the Goodman Maize Diversity Panel:

 | Step | Description|
 | ---- | -----------|